-The Fundació Privada Centre d’Initiatives Solidàries (CIS) Angel Olaran aims to collaborate and provide humanitarian aid, social and educational assistance in Wukro, (a town in the region of Tigray, northern Ethiopia) in collaboration with the Basque Missionary Angel Olaran, who manages St. Mary’s Institution.
-Our organization currently gives full support to ensure that all humanitarian aid goes ahead, and works to improve the quality and dignity of people from the area.
+The Private Foundation (Centre d’Initiatives Solidaries) CIS Ángel Olaran aims to collaborate whith and provide humanitarian aid, social and educational assistance in Wukro, (a town in the region of Tigray, northern Ethiopia) in collaboration with the Basque Missionary Angel Olaran, who manages the St. Mary’s Institution.
+Our organization currently gives full support to ensure that all humanitarian aid reaches it’s destination and improves the quality of life and dignity of people from the area.

-We are proud to work in one of the worst-hit areas of Africa, affected by continued drought, a high prevalence of extreme poverty and where it proliferate diseases such as AIDS or tuberculosis.
+We are proud to work in one of the worst-hit areas of Africa, affected by constant drought, a high prevalence of extreme poverty and where diseases such as AIDS or tuberculosis proliferate.

 Who is Angel Olaran?

-His work at the college has gone far beyond being a “simple” school.
-At the center is being taught, among a variety of subjects, agricultural studies, which over the time has become a benchmark in this Ethiopian region.
-This programme assure food security on the area of Tigray and teaches new cultivation techniques, irrigation, using new agricultural products and trains farmers in agricultural production techniques of Tigray area.
+His work at the college has gone far beyond being in charge of a “simple” school.
+At the center agricultural studies, among a variety of subjects, are being taught, and over the time has become a benchmark in this Ethiopian region.
+This programme assures food security in the area of Tigray and teaches new cultivation techniques, irrigation, using new agricultural products and training farmers in agricultural production techniques.

-Their main concern of Ángel Olaran is the education of the Young people.
-They are a loving and rigorous new generation, responsible both in their personal and family lives and at their careers.
-“A good education is the best we can offer them,” Angel says.
-And the truth is that it has already begun to bear fruit among which were his first students who now fully support him on their projects.
+Ángel Olaran’s main concern is the education of young people.
+They are a loving and rigorous new generation, responsible both in their personal and family lives as well as their careers.
+“A good education is the best we can offer them,” Ángel says.
+And the truth is that it has already begun to bear fruit among those who were his first students, who now fully support him on the projects.

-Our book, What can we do?
-Describe the work of missionary Ángel Olaran in Wukro, north Ethiopia, in a simple and enjoyable way.
+Our book, What can we do? describes in a simple and enjoyable way the work of missionary Ángel Olaran in Wukro, northern Ethiopia and trus tries to bring the two halves of our split world closer.

 Who was Angel Pujol?

 Àngel Pujol Gorné was born in Mollerussa (Lleida) in 1947.
 He was an executive from Pujol Group.
 After his retirement, Àngel Pujol decided to devote body and soul to improve the life expectancy of the disadvantaged becoming the president of the NGO Fundació Privada Centre d’Iniciatives Solidàries Ángel Olaran.
-Unfortunately died on the 14th of January, now his brother Josep Maria Pujol picks up the baton, as well as his son Miquel Pujol Oliva who has joined to the Foundation Board.
+Unfortunately he died on January 14, 2015 and now his brother Josep Maria Pujol picks up the baton, as well as his son Miquel Pujol Oliva who has joined to the Foundation Board.

 Who is Josep Mª Pujol Gorné?

-Josep Mª Pujol Gorné is the current president of the “Fundació Privada del Centre d’Iniciatives Solidàries Ángel Olaran” after being unanimously elected by the foundation’s board in the extraordinary meeting held on January 27, 2015.
-In which was recognized the work done and it was expressed gratitude and esteem for the kindness and good work of the president Angel Pujol i Gorne.
+Josep Mª Pujol Gorné is the current president of the “Fundació Privada del Centre d’Iniciatives Solidàries (CIS) Ángel Olaran” after being unanimously elected by the foundation’s board in the extraordinary meeting held on January 27, 2015.
+On that occasion the work done was recognized and gratitude and esteem for the kindness and good work of the president Ángel Pujol i Gorne was expressed.
 The members of the foundation board had the opportunity to live and share from the first day, due to the illusion which he always instilled, the motivation, the work and successes of the great projects, as well as the joy for having achieved the smallest ones.

 The new chairman of CIS goes ahead with the supportive cooperation started by his brother.
-To achieve the goals, he will be backed by the Foundation Board, team members and volunteers.
+To achieve the goals, he is backed by the Foundation Board, team members and volunteers.

-Mr. Josep Maria Pujol Gorne, who was born in Mollerussa on 15 December 1941, is the current CEO of the Prefabricados Pujol company, a family company to which he joined in the late 60s when was managed by his father and had 15 employees and a sole work center.
-Shortly after, he and his brother Angel started the company expansion.
+Mr. Josep Maria Pujol Gorné, who was born in Mollerussa on December 15, 1941, is the current CEO of Prefabricados Pujol company, a family company which he joined in the late 60’s.
+It was managed then by his father and had 15 employees and a sole work center.
+Shortly afterwards he and his brother Ángel started the company’s expansion.

-The CIS president also has wide experience in cooperation world as since from 1995 to December 2007 was the president of the NGO Fundació Lleida Solidaria belonging to the Building Engineers’ professional association.
+The CIS president also has wide experience in the cooperation world as he has been from 1995 to December 2007 the president of the NGO Fundació Lleida Solidària, belonging to the Building Engineers’ professional Association.

-In June 1999 the Catalan Government appointed him president of the Social Council of the University of Lleida, which is the involvement body of society in the public university.
+In June 1999 the Catalan Government appointed him president of the Social Council of the University of Lleida.

-With regards to his business and social career, his work has been recognized by institutions and organizations involved in the business world which have given him several awards such as the “Catalunya Construcció”; the Ildefons Cerdà medal and the “Cámara de Comerç i Industria de Lleida” prize, all of them for his career.
+With regards to his business and social career, his work has been recognized by institutions and organizations involved in the business world.
+He has received for his career several awards such as the “Catalunya Construcció”; the Ildefons Cerdà medal and the “Cámara de Comerç i Industria de Lleida” prize.
 In reference to his work in connection with society, he has been awarded the Gold Medal by the University of Lleida (September 2008), the Sant Jordi Cross by the Generalitat de Catalunya (April 2009) and the Gold Medal of the city of Lleida (May 2009).

-From CIS Angel Olaran many projects have been carried out in this impoverished area called ‘Horn of Africa’.
-One of the most important projects of development and cooperation was funded in 2009 by the Spanish Agency for International Cooperation (AECID), consisting of the construction of a dam for irrigation water for assure food security of the population of the area since it allowed watering 100 Ha and benefits about 300 families in Wukro.
+From CIS Ángel Olaran many projects have been carried out in this impoverished area called ‘Horn of Africa’.
+One of the most important projects of development and cooperation was founded in 2009 by the Spanish Agency for International Cooperation (AECID), consisting of the construction of a dam for irrigation water to assure food security for the population of the area since it allowed watering 100 Ha and benefits about 300 families in Wukro.
 It ended in 2012 with the collaboration of the ‘Fundació Lleida Solidària (FLS)’.

-The CIS Ángel Olaran shares and gives economic support to the projects developed with its official partner in the region, St. Mary’s Institution and some associations belonging to the Adigrat Diocesan Catholic Church, all working in the implementation of projects of international development and cooperation.
+The CIS Ángel Olaran shares and gives economic support to the projects developed with it’s official partner in the region, the St. Mary’s Institution, and some associations belonging to the Adigrat Diocesan Catholic Church, all working in the implementation of projects of international development and cooperation.

-During all these years we have developed many projects, but we would like to emphasize the following:
+During all these years we have developed many projects, but we would like to emphasize the following points:

--Integration of social excluded people, with HIV virus into the society of Wukro.
+-Integration of socially excluded people with HIV virus in the society of Wukro

--Integrating Young people with high risk of social exclusion through social programmes and vocational studies.
+-Integrating young people with high risk of social exclusion through social programmes and vocational training.

--Improved the quality of life for groups of hundreds of children in Wukro, Ethiopia.
+-Improve the quality of life of hundreds of children in Wukro.

--Access to food, housing, and preventive health education in Wukro, Ethiopia.
+-Access to food, housing, and preventive health education in Wukro.

--Sport Wukro Project (Ethiopia), to prevent young people to be excluded and to help them achieve a physical and emotional growth.
+-Sport Project in Wukro to prevent young people from being excluded and to help them achieve physical and emotional growth.